 - experiencing hair thinning or loss, dry skin, or teeth issues

-A study from Japan compared dietary habits of underweight women with a desire to be thin vs. underweight women without this desire.
+A from Japan compared dietary habits of underweight women with a desire to be thin vs. underweight women without this desire.
 They found that the underweight women with a desire to be thin had less healthy eating habits than underweight women who did not have this desire.

 If you’re underweight, you may be more likely to also be malnourished if your low BMI is caused by an unbalanced diet or an underlying disease that affects nutrient absorption.
 Malnutrition can also lead to anemia or a deficiency in essential vitamins.
 Anemia can also be caused by malabsorption of nutrients.

-A recent review of studies found a connection between increased infections and being underweight.
+A of studies found a connection between increased infections and being underweight.
 The researchers noted their difficulty in determining if this is a result of being underweight or if it has more to do the underlying causes for being underweight.
 For example, malnourishment may lead to decreased immune function and also cause people to be underweight.
 More research is needed to fully understand the connection between weight and immune function.

 One study found evidence that underweight people who had total knee replacement surgery were more likely to develop infections following the surgery than people who were not underweight.
 While they could not determine the reasons for this, they believe underweight people aren’t able to heal wounds as well as people with a normal BMI.
 They also found that the underweight group had low preoperative hemoglobin.
 While more research is needed, the findings suggest that being underweight can affect your ability to heal wounds.

 Another study found increased complications in underweight people who had total hip replacement surgery compared with people of normal weight.
 Complications following coronary bypass surgery and lung transplants also seem to be higher for people who are underweight.
 Researchers have also linked low BMI to increased incidences of postoperative deaths within the first year following a lower extremity bypass surgery.